 Environmental, Social, and Governance (ESG) legislation, like the CSRD will target more businesses come 2024 (including +3000 in the US), and many companies are looking to get ahead of the game with scores, certifications, and initiatives that help drive their overall sustainability strategies.

 One such initiative is B Corp certification.
 This certification shows that a company not only has financial value and interests but also adds value in terms of sustainability.
-Obtaining this certification is challenging and time-consuming but ultimately worthwhile for many organisations.
+Obtaining this certification is challenging and time-consuming but ultimately worthwhile for many organizations.

 Besides mapping CO2 emissions, your goals will likely include a reduction target.
 You can start by looking through your business processes to see where to reduce emissions, for instance, in production or business travel policy.